efebaydan/SleepImpact-TERMProject/0-README.md

 ## Tools and Technologies

-- **Python:** For data cleaning, analysis, and statistical testing
+- **Python:** Primary language for data analysis and automation
-- **Pandas:** For data manipulation and preprocessing
+- **Pandas:** For data cleaning, manipulation, and preprocessing
-- **Plotly / Bokeh / Altair:** For creating interactive visualizations
+- **Matplotlib and Seaborn:** For creating visualizations such as scatter plots, heatmaps, and time series
-- **Statsmodels / scikit-learn:** For regression analysis, hypothesis testing, and predictive modeling
+- **SciPy:** For hypothesis testing and regression analysis
+- **Jupyter Notebooks or JupyterLab:** For an interactive environment to write, run, and document code

 ## Analysis Plan